-3 Proposal summary
+4 Proposal summary

 This proposal comprises two new function templates and two new traits.
-The first function template is called destructive_move and looks like this:
+The first function template is called uninitialized_destructive_move and looks like this:

 '''

 template <class T>

+void uninitialized_destructive_move(T from, T to)

-void destructive_move(T to, T from) noexcept( / see below / );
+noexcept( / see below / );

 '''

 The preconditions are that from points to a valid object and to points to raw memory.
 The postconditions are that to points to a valid object and from points to raw memory.
 The default implementation is simply: